 3. Cocao Nibs

 Cacao nibs are small, crushed cocoa beans that come with a huge nutritional punch.
-Contrary to most other chocolate products, cocoa nibs are very low in sugar, contain high amounts of antioxidants that help fight off free radicals that would cause damage to our bodies.
+Contrary to most other chocolate products, cocoa nibs are very low in sugar.
+They contain high amounts of antioxidants that help fight off free radicals that would cause damage to our bodies.

 They also have a surprising amount of fiber and healthy fats, making them a great addition to your meals to increase satiety.